Annual Title I Schoolwide Plan

 Research-Based Instructional Strategies: Mathematics

 Teachers at BES use a mathematics workshop structure to plan and implement inquiry-based mathematics units that support students in building deep conceptual understandings of the mathematics content.
 Emphasis is placed on supporting students in doing the real work of mathematicians--asking questions, making connections, reasoning, and developing proof (Zager, 2017).
 At the beginning of each math unit classroom teachers, coaches and administrators collaboratively identify Enduring Understandings and Essential Questions that support the standards.
 Building students’ mathematical agency through talk has been a focus of this work.
 Using the work Suzanne Chapin’s Classroom Discussions: Using Math Talk to Help Kids Learn (2009) and Elham Kazemi and Allison Hintz’s Intentional Talk: How to Structure and Lead Productive Mathematical Discussions (2014) teachers and coaches at Belvedere have focused on how to engage all students in talk that helps collaboratively investigate and reason about mathematical ideas.
 BES staff also utilized Sherry Parrish’s Number Talks (2010) to build teachers’ capacity to facilitate productive mathematical discussions that build number sense and computational fluency.
 In addition to work around the mathematics workshop, BES has created a daily Problem Solving Workshop where all students receive targeted intervention and enrichment based on data reflection and analysis.
-During this time students cooperatively engage in problem-solving experiences rich with opportunities to ask and investigate student-created mathematical questions and engage playfully with mathematics, providing experiences that real mathematicians frequently engage in but are often glossed over in school mathematics.
+During this time students cooperatively engage in problem-solving experiences rich with opportunities to ask and investigate student-created mathematical questions and engage playfully with mathematics, providing experiences that real mathematicians engage in frequently but are often glossed over in school mathematics.

 Opportunities for All Children to Achieve